Last Updated: February 2024

 Repeat Purchase Rate = No. of Customers who made a transaction more than once / Number of customers

 Customer loyalty is created when customers feel satisfied with your customer service across multiple interactions.
-Therefore, CSAT and NPS should also be considered as key loyalty metrics.
+Therefore, CSAT and NPS should also be considered as key customer loyalty metrics.
 The execution of your customer loyalty strategy depends on having a strong customer support team.
 Helplama’s expertise can help you deliver measurable CSAT and NPS improvements in a flexible, cost-effective manner.

 So, what are you waiting for?